Upcoming Events

 Monday 17 November, 7.30pm (venue open from 7pm).
 Hosted by the Wellington Botanical Society at Victoria University of Wellington, Lecturer Theatre M101, ground floor Murphy Building, Kelburn Campus.

-Nicole’s artworks will be available for purchase with all profits from artworks sold support Explore Your Coast.
+all profits from artworks sold support Explore Your Coast.

 Past Events